shane-signalwire/cluecon-2025/README.md

    # Copy the sample environment file
    cp env.sample .env

-   # Edit .env with your SignalWire credentials and agent selection
+   # Edit .env with your SignalWire credentials
-   vim .env  # Make sure to set AGENT_PROMPT_FILE to your preferred demo
+   vim .env
    ```

 3. **Run the application:**